aphp/edsnlp/docs/getting-started/quickstart.md

    # Out: 'NEG'
    ```

 This was just a very simple example, using only three of the numerous components defined by EDS-NLP.
-To get a better sense of what EDS-NLP can do for you, look at the user guides or the tutorials.
+To get a better sense of what EDS-NLP can do for you, check out the user guides or the tutorials.